Understanding How Blood Pressure and Cholesterol Are Linked to Heart Health

 Cholesterol is a waxy substance essential for making hormones, vitamins, and cells in your body.
 It can be obtained through diet or produced by your liver.

-Cholesterol isn’t bad, but in excess can put you at risk for plaque formation in your heart’s arteries or the carotid artery in your legs.
+Cholesterol isn’t bad, but in excess can put you at risk for plaque formation in your heart’s arteries or the carotid artery in your neck.
 It can also cause inflammation and damage to the lining of the blood vessel, increasing the risk of heart attack and stroke.

 What are the types of cholesterol, and what do the numbers mean?